betterscientificsoftware/bssw.io/Articles/WhatIs/WhatIsPeerCodeReview.md

 #### Publication date: ???

 <!--- deck start --->
+Peer code reviews enhance software quality, security, and performance by catching defects and identifying potential issues, while also improving team collaboration and reducing development costs.
+<!--- deck end --->

+<!--- body start --->

 **Peer Code Review** is a process in which one or more developers inspect another developer's software code to assess the design, user interfaces, software implementation, documentation, and other software-related artifacts.
 In addition, these reviews can help to catch potential defects, security vulnerabilities, performance bottlenecks, sustainability impediments, and many other software-related issues.

-<!--- deck end --->

-<!--- body start --->

 Peer code reviews, along with software testing, provide the foundation for software quality assurance and are an essential part of the software development process.

 There are many benefits to performing peer code reviews, including: